trueos/sysadm/api/classes/systemmanager.rst

-.. _systeminfo:
+.. _systemmanager:

-systeminfo
+systemmanager
 **********

-The systeminfo class is used to retrieve information about the system.
-Every systeminfo class request contains the following parameters:
+The systemmanager class is used to manage various aspects of the FreeBSD system.
+Every systemmanager class request contains the following parameters:

 +---------------------------------+---------------+----------------------------------------------------------------------------------------------------------------------+
 | **Parameter**                   | **Value**     | **Description**                                                                                                      |